lungyoungyu/single-step/README.md

 # single-step
-"A journey of a thousand miles begins with a single step." - Lao Tzu This is my start of personal, independent projects.
+"A journey of a thousand miles begins with a single step." - Lao Tzu This is the start of my personal, independent projects.